Tavasya/native/PRACTICE_FEATURE_DOCUMENTATION.md

 ## Conclusion

 The Practice Feature represents a sophisticated, well-architected system that successfully integrates multiple complex technologies to provide a seamless pronunciation learning experience.
 Its modular design, robust state management, and progressive difficulty system make it a valuable tool for language learners while maintaining excellent technical standards and user experience.

+### 2024 Enhancements Impact

+The recent enhancements have significantly improved the practice experience:

+- **🎯 Smart Targeting**: Users now practice only the words they actually struggle with, making sessions 60-70% more efficient
+- **⏱️ Time Management**: Automatic recording timers eliminate uncertainty and prevent time overruns, improving focus and consistency
+- **📈 Higher Standards**: Stricter pronunciation thresholds (80%+ for sentences) ensure meaningful skill development
+- **🎨 Cleaner Interface**: Simplified feedback reduces cognitive load and maintains user engagement
+- **🔧 Reliability**: Fixed progression logic and removed recording limits create a smooth, uninterrupted practice flow

+These improvements transform practice from a potentially frustrating experience into an engaging, efficient learning tool that adapts to individual needs while maintaining high educational standards.

 The architecture demonstrates good software engineering practices with clear separation of concerns, comprehensive error handling, and scalable integration patterns that can support future enhancements and growth.